 I take you step by step through how to do keyword research in order help you write the right posts for your blog – posts that your ideal readers are actually searching for and posts you actually have a chance to rank for!

 Still a little confused what keyword research actually is?
-Then I suggest you start by reading my post on Keyword Research for Bloggers which explains more about what keyword research is, why it is so important and the different tools available to help you.
+Then I suggest you start by reading my beginner’s guide to keyword research for bloggers which explains more about what keyword research is, why it is so important and the different tools available to help you.
 Once you are comfortable with what keyword research is, you are ready to get started with this post!

 Ready to start actually DOING keyword research?
-Download a copy of my keyword research spreadsheet and let’s get started!!
+Grab my Keyword Research Calculator and let’s get started!!